Slamsneider/SingleTom/README.md

   You do not need to supply all documents when working with text/code, normally you would only have the essential parts in history (memory) or in your prompt.

   But if need be then it handles multiple documents and can work with them.

+  Just type a user prompt and press the "SEND" button.

   Here an example where I threw (drag/drop) all **SingleTom**'s scripts in history and asked a question.
 I added all the 7 scripts just for good measure (not the jquery library though):